Combo test

 -

-- Hasty eating, lots of sugar, salt and saturated fats, and monotonous diets can compromise the intestinal barrier and increase the risk of intolerances.
+- Fast food, lots of salt, sugar and saturated fatty acids as well as a monotonous diet can impair the intestinal barrier and increase the risk of intolerances.

 - A balanced, plant-based diet and conscious eating support intestinal health and a balanced intestinal flora.

-- An unbalanced diet and processed foods promote micronutrient deficiencies.
+- An unbalanced diet and processed foods promote a micronutrient deficiency.

 - A wide selection of foods and gentle preparation promote the supply of nutrients.

-- Frequent antibiotic use can eliminate both harmful and beneficial gut bacteria, affecting gut flora and digestion.
+- Frequent use of antibiotics can eliminate both harmful and beneficial gut bacteria, affecting gut flora and digestion.

-- High-fiber diets and probiotics can strengthen the intestinal flora after antibiotic treatment.
+- A high-fiber diet and probiotics can strengthen the intestinal flora after antibiotic treatment.

 - Stress and stimulants such as smoking or alcohol have a negative effect on the micronutrient balance.

-- Fresh fruit and vegetables as well as targeted supplementation can replenish micronutrient requirements.
+- Fresh fruit and vegetables and targeted supplementation can replenish micronutrient requirements.

-- When stressed, the body releases more stress hormones, which affects digestion and can lead to nausea, abdominal cramps and diarrhea.
+- Stress causes the body to release more stress hormones, which impair digestion and can lead to nausea, abdominal cramps and diarrhea.

 - Relaxation, enough sleep and a balanced diet can alleviate stress reactions.

-- High stress levels affect micronutrient and antioxidant requirements
+- High stress levels influence micronutrient requirements and the need for antioxidants.

 -

-Pesticides, processed foods and additives can increase intestinal permeability, allowing contaminants to enter the blood.
+Pesticides, processed foods and additives can increase intestinal permeability, allowing harmful substances to enter the bloodstream.

-- Eating unprocessed, seasonal and organic foods can reduce exposure to pesticides and additives.
+- Eating unprocessed, seasonal and organic food can reduce exposure to pesticides and additives.

-- Chemicals in food and our environment increase the need for certain nutrients.
+- Chemicals in food and in our environment increase the need for certain nutrients.

-- Seasonal organic products and thorough washing of food reduces the intake of pollutants
+- Seasonal organic produce and thorough washing of food reduces the absorption of harmful substances

-- In addition to genetic enzyme defects, pancreatic diseases, chronic inflammatory bowel diseases, infections or bacterial colonization can trigger intolerances.
+- In addition to genetic enzyme defects, pancreatic diseases, chronic inflammatory bowel diseases, infections or bacterial overgrowth can trigger intolerances.

 - Gastrointestinal complaints should be examined and diagnosed by a doctor.

-- Certain pre-existing medical conditions can significantly influence individual nutrient requirements.
+- Certain pre-existing conditions can have a significant impact on individual nutrient requirements.

-- Increased needs can be met with targeted nutrition and possible supplementation.
+- An increased requirement can be covered with a targeted diet and possible supplementation.

 4 steps to your result